 The automotive supply chain is as broad as it is demanding, especially for tier two and tier three component providers.
-The constituents that go into truck and automobile construction range from plastic or rubber polymers to high-strength steel and aluminum.
-Even composite materials are gaining a foothold as EVs require lighter high strength materials.
+The constituents that go into truck and automobile construction range from plastic or rubber polymers to high strength steel and aluminum.
+Even composite materials are gaining a foot hold as EV’s require lighter high strength materials.
 Other than aircraft building, the automotive industry is one of the most advanced in terms of the myriad of materials and process methodologies that are applied in high volumes with unmatched quality and repeatability.
-The modern automobile is about as complex as anything produced today – especially when considering the economic requirements to be a world-class competitor.
+The modern automobile is about as complex as anything produced today – especially when considering the economic requirements to be a world class competitor.

-Metal injection molding (MIM) is one of those advancing material processing techniques that fulfill the demands of automotive engineers and supply chain managers.
-Precision, repeatable, high volume, economical all while offering a wide range of metallic product properties incorporating everything from stainless steel, tool steel, low alloy steels, tungsten, and even titanium.
+Metal injection molding (MIM) is one of those advancing material processing techniques that fulfills the demands of automotive engineers and supply chain managers.
+Precision, repeatable, high volume, economical all while offering a wide range of metallic product properties incorporating everything from stainless steel, tool steel, low alloy steels, tungsten and even titanium.
 The MIM process stands alone in its ability to provide what any demanding automotive application requires.